Dreaming381/Latios-Framework/Documentation~/Core/Smart Blobbers.md

 namespace Dragons.Authoring
 {
     [DisallowMultipleComponent]
-    public class SingleClipAuthoring : MonoBehaviour, IConvertGameObjectToEntity, IRequestBlobAssets {
+    public class SingleClipAuthoring : MonoBehaviour
+    {
         public AnimationClip clip;
+    }

+    struct SingleClipSmartBakeItem : ISmartBakeItem<SingleClipAuthoring>
+    {
         SmartBlobberHandle<SkeletonClipSetBlob> blob;

-        public void RequestBlobAssets(Entity entity, EntityManager dstEntityManager, GameObjectConversionSystem conversionSystem)
+        public bool Bake(SingleClipAuthoring authoring, IBaker baker)
         {
+            baker.AddComponent<SingleClip>();
+            var clips = new NativeArray<SkeletonClipConfig>(1, Allocator.Temp);
-            var config = new SkeletonClipConfig { clip = clip, settings = SkeletonClipCompressionSettings.kDefaultSettings };
+            clips[0]  = new SkeletonClipConfig { clip = authoring.clip, settings = SkeletonClipCompressionSettings.kDefaultSettings };

-            blob = conversionSystem.CreateBlob(gameObject, new SkeletonClipSetBakeData
+            blob      = baker.RequestCreateBlobAsset(baker.GetComponent<Animator>(), clips);
+            return true;
+        }

+        public void PostProcessBlobRequests(EntityManager entityManager, Entity entity)
         {
-                animator = GetComponent<Animator>(),
-                clips    = new SkeletonClipConfig[] { config }
-            });
+            entityManager.SetComponentData(entity, new SingleClip { blob = blob.Resolve(entityManager) });
         }

-        public void Convert(Entity entity, EntityManager dstManager, GameObjectConversionSystem conversionSystem) {
-            var singleClip = new SingleClip { blob = blob.Resolve() };

-            dstManager.AddComponentData(entity, singleClip);
     }

+    class SingleClipBaker : SmartBaker<SingleClipAuthoring, SingleClipSmartBakeItem>
+    {
     }
 }
 ```

-The first thing you may notice is the new interface `IRequestBlobAssets`.
+The first thing you may notice is the new interface `ISmartBakeItem`.
 This
-interface defines a method `RequestBlobAssets()` which is called after the
-`DeclareReferencedPrefabs` stage but before Convert gets called and before the
-Smart Blobbers update.

-This authoring class has a non-serialized member of type `SmartBlobberHandle<>`.
-You can define as many of these as you want, pass them around wherever, and
-store them in managed containers.
-There is also a `SmartBlobberHandleUntyped` if
-you need it.

-Some Smart Blobbers define extension methods for `GameObjectConversionSystem`
-which allow you to request a blob asset without a reference to the Smart
-Blobber.
-In this case, it is called `CreateBlob()`.
-However, if one does not
-exist, you can still fetch a reference to the Smart Blobber (which is a system
-belonging to the conversion world) and calling `AddToConvert()` or
-`AddToConvertUntyped()`.

-Finally, in `Convert()`, you can call `Resolve()` on the handle to get the
-generated `BlobAssetReference<T>`.
-This `BlobAssetReference<T>` has already been
-assigned to the `BlobAssetStore` and deduplicated across the conversion world.

-### Why does CreateBlob() need the gameObject?

-Unity’s advanced blob asset API requires every blob asset to be associated with
-a `GameObject`.
-It will dispose all old blobs of a type the second time a
-conversion system runs using that type with the same `BlobAssetStore` instance,
-but only if those old blobs weren’t reproduced in the new run.
-I don’t actually
-know how that can ever happen, but it is something to keep in mind.
+interface defines a method `Bake()` which is called when the `SmartBaker`
+executes.
+At this point, the “bake item” is default-initialized.

+In this example, the `SingleClipSmartBakeItem` has a member of type
+`SmartBlobberHandle<>`.
+You can define as many of these as you want, pass them
+around wherever, and store them in any component decorated with
+`[TemporaryBakingType]`.
+There is also a `SmartBlobberHandleUntyped` if you need
+it.

+`RequestCreateBlobAsset<>` is a globally-defined extension method for `IBaker`
+which can process a blob asset input request structure.
+However, most Smart
+Blobbers provide custom extension methods of the same name but with explicit
+arguments as a convenience.
+In this example, there is an overload that takes an
+Animator and a `NativeArray<SkeletonClipConfig>`.
+The method returns a
+`SmartBlobberHandle`.

+`Bake()` returns a `bool`.
+If you return a value of false, the bake item will be
+discarded from further operations.
+This is useful if your logic conditionally
+decides whether it needs to request a blob asset at all.
+Other operations
+performed with baker will still be applied.

+The second method in the interface is `PostProcessBlobRequests()`, and is called
+after all Smart Blobbers have updated, but before most other types of baking
+systems update.
+The second parameter is the primary entity processed by the
+Smart Baker.
+In this method, you can resolve any `SmartBlobberHandle` as a
+`BlobAssetReference` and assign it to components or dynamic buffers.
+The
+`BlobAssetReference` is deduplicated and tracked by the baking process at this
+point.

+While the `EntityManager` argument passed in lets you do many different things,
+it is strongly recommended you only use `Get/Set(Shared)Component` and
+`Get/SetBuffer` APIs on either the entity argument or additionally created
+entities applied to the Smart Baker and only work with types directly added in
+`Bake()`.

+Lastly, you need to define the `SmartBaker` type by subclassing `SmartBaker` and
+specifying both the authoring component and the `ISmartBakeItem` type as generic
+arguments.
+You do not need to define any other details for this class.

+### How does this Smart Baker thing work?

+Baking goes through two distinct steps.
+First, the Bakers themselves are
+executed.
+Then afterwards, baking systems execute.
+Smart Blobbers can only
+receive requests from `Baker`s, and the results are only made available to
+baking systems.
+To avoid making users write custom baking systems, Smart Bakers
+automatically generate the code for each step, and provide a stateful “bake
+item” to retain context between steps.
+The “bake item” is actually an
+`IComponentData` decorated with [TemporaryBakingType] which is added to a
+Baking-Only Entity created by the Smart Baker.
+By making temporary entities,
+each authoring component can have its own bake item.

+The Smart Baker will also generate a baking system which queries for the
+custom-defined bake item type (plus some internal tracking types added by the
+Smart Baker) and dispatch `PostProcessBlobRequests()`.

+If you would rather use a custom baking system instead of a Smart Baker, you can
+do that too.
+Simply store the `SmartBlobberHandle` in a custom-defined
+`[TemproaryBakingType]` component type and resolve it in your baking system.

 ## Creating a Simple Smart Blobber

 If you have your own custom blob asset types, you may want to create a Smart
 Blobber for them.
-Let’s walk through a simple example where the Smart Blobber
+Let’s walk through a simple example.
-directly reads authoring components and applies the results directly to the
-converted entities.

 First, we need our blob type, component type, and authoring type.